sikhote/sinclair.tech/public/assets/md/thoughts/interview-preparations.md

 - Examples: 102, 994, 127

 ### Matrix reversal

 - Use DFS/BFS
 - Find shortest path in grid
 - Examples: 733, 200, 130

 ### Backtracking

 - Generating permutations
 - Include and element or not, go to next, then in reverse
 - Examples: 46, 78, 51, 17

 ### Dynamic programming

 - Examples: 70, 322, 1143, 300, 416, 312

+## System design

+### Understand problem and establish scope (5min)

+- Ask questions to understand
+- Clarify requirements & features
+- Who are users?
+- Agree on some features to focus on
+- Understand how large/scale we need to handle
+- Make rough estimates of scale

+### Propose high level design and get buy-in (20min)

+- Agreement with interviewer on design
+- Top-down approach and start with APIs
+- APIs are contract with client and BEs
+- Decide on using REST or GraphQL
+- Define input and output of APIs
+- Verify that APIs will satisfy functional requirements
+- No APIs unrelated to functionality we don't need
+- If lots of communication between client and server, websocket could be used, but it is hard to scale

+### High level design diagram (15mins)

+- Blueprint of how all APIs and DBs work together
+- Verify diagram satisfies all requirements
+- Possibly use a load balancer and API gateway
+- Introduce the DB layer
+- Include all major features
+- For later: Discuss DB scaling, concurrency, failure, redis
+- Data model and schema: Consider read/write ratios
+- Discuss which kind of DB to use and indexing options (Solr)

+### Wrap up (5min)

+- Optimizations, summary
+- Possibly add: Sharding for large DBs, load balancer for heavy reads, multiple DBs, a read-only DB, geolocations, cached data
+- AWS related services: Cloudfront or Akamai to cache files, Dynamo for NoSQL, RDS for MySQL, Elastic Load Balancer, S3, EC2, Elasticache (Redis)

+## Negotiations

+### Things to ask for

+- If looking for a match, ask: Can you match this amount?
+Do not tell the company name
+- Don't ask more than a company will go to
+- Ask over the phone
+- Wait for a full offer if possible
+- Other things in a package can increase value
+- WFH setup upgrades as bonus
+- Vacation days can be negotiated
+- Ask about conferences or professional development support, maybe courses

+### During the process

+- Stay likable throughout the process
+- Have reasons for all asks
+- Make it clear you are very interested and attainable
+- Understand who exactly you are negotiating with
+- Understand the hard constraints on their end
+- Prepare for their tough questions
+- Keep in mind their intent in questions
+- Consider the entirety of an offer, not just salary
+- Share all of your "asks" upfront
+- Do not haggle just to do it
+- Timing other offers can be important
+- Avoid ultimatums
+- Remember, they do want to hire you
+- Keep in mind that constraints can change
+- Keep perspective on the entire situation

+### Preparation and during

+- Know your value: Research, consider past positions, think about your future
+- Start with a baseline: Where you want to start and your stretch goal
+- Practice talking points: Strategize, rehearse
+- Take time: Request time, ask for a deadline
+- Don't value yourself too low to avoid ruffling feathers